Hearing test (audiogram)

 How to recognise hearing loss

-- You do no longer hear high tones or soft sounds.
+- You are no longer able to hear high-frequency or soft sounds

-- You have trouble following a conversation or a TV programme the first few hours after you came home from work.
+- You have trouble following a conversation or a TV programme for several hours after work

 In the above cases, try to find ways to protect your hearing, for example by wearing earplugs, and be sure to schedule yourself for a hearing test.